About the Project

-Custom labels helps to subdivide the products in campaign using values of our choosing!
-We have configured “bestseller”, “low-margin” and “high-margin” product labels. “bestseller” label helps to create bestseller shopping campaign and bid on most sold products wisely. “low-margin” and “high-margin” labels allows to understand if we can have a high bid on the specific product or not.
+Custom labels help to subdivide the products in a campaign using values of our choosing!
+We have configured “bestseller”, “low-margin” and “high-margin” product labels. “bestseller” label helps to create a bestseller shopping campaign and bid on most sold products wisely. “low-margin” and “high-margin” labels allows to understand if we can have a high bid on the specific product or not.
 It is quite easy to get started with custom labels, all we did:

 - created custom product attribute in Magento

-- filtered products and add certain attribute values to the specific products (e.g. “bestseller” label to the best sold products)
+- filtered products and add certain attribute values to the specific products (e.g. “bestseller” label to the best-sold products)

 - modified products feed generated on Magento side, added “custom label” there.

 - uploaded new feed to Google Merchant Center account.